 This is without a doubt going to be the most difficult part.
 But you need to reach an agreement about the care of your children.
 There are a number of options you can pursue.
 We will help you find the outcome that works best for you and your family.

 Your finances and property

 Property isn’t just real estate.
 It includes all assets that you and your spouse own or have an interest or share in: cars, boats, bank accounts, shares, even the furniture in your home.
-Every case is unique and the way your property is divided will depend on the individual circumstances of your family.
+Every case is unique, and the way your property is divided will depend on your family’s individual circumstances.
 We’ll take the time to understand your situation and help you get the most equitable outcome you can.